Venafi/vcert/README.md

 ```

 When run, these tests will be executed in their own Docker container using the Ruby version of Cucumber.
 The completed test run will report on the number of test "scenarios" and "steps" that passed, failed, or were skipped.

-## Playbook functionality

-For detailed explanations about the playbook and how it is build please check here: [Readme Playbook](./README-PLAYBOOK.md)
+For detailed explanations about how set up the cucumber tests please check here: [Readme Aruba + Cucumber](./aruba/README.md)

-## Contributing to VCert

-Venafi welcomes contributions from the developer community.

-1. Fork it to your account (https://github.com/Venafi/vcert/fork)
-2. Clone your fork (`git clone git@github.com:youracct/vcert.git`)
-3. Create a feature branch (`git checkout -b your-branch-name`)
-4. Implement and test your changes
-5. Commit your changes (`git commit -am 'Added some cool functionality'`)
-6. Push to the branch (`git push origin your-branch-name`)
-7. Create a new Pull Request (https://github.com/youracct/vcert/pull/new/your-branch-name)

 ## License